AnnieChen1130/CPP-UAV-Collision-Avoidance/README.md

-# UAV-collision-avoidance
+UAV-collision-avoidance
-Collision aovidance algorithm developed by CPP UAV REU students
+Collision avoidance algorithm developed by CPP UAV REU students

--Current ICAO of ADS-B in Piper Cub aircraft: 3819648 -Current ICAO of ADS-B on test board: 10700118

 # CPP-UAV
 File Structure
 1. CA.cpp is the main.cpp
 2. autopilot_interface.cpp has all the funtions (autopilot, collision avoidance)
+- Current ICAO of ADS-B for our aircraft: 3819648
+- Current ICAO of ADS-B for our quadcopter: 10700118

 # To run the program in minicomputer
 1. All hardwares have to turn on, please ask Aziz to help.